Work With Los Angeles’s Best Firm for Naturalization Law

 In a naturalization test, a USCIS officer will ask up to 10 questions from a list of 100 current test questions.
 At least 6 of 10 questions must be answered correctly.
 All test questions are given in English under normal circumstances, although there are exceptions that can result in test administration in a mother tongue.

 If you are considering citizenship via naturalization, the Law Offices of Fred Voigtmann can help you complete the process.
-We are highly experienced in the laws and regulations surrounding naturalization and are prepared to work with you to complete paperwork, file necessary forms, prove your eligibility, and help you study to pass the naturalization test.
+We are highly experienced in the naturalization law in los angeles and regulations surrounding naturalization and are prepared to work with you to complete paperwork, file necessary forms, prove your eligibility, and help you study to pass the naturalization test.

 If you aren’t sure you are eligible for naturalization, we’re happy to help with a complimentary case evaluation to determine the best path toward citizenship for you.
 Contact us today to learn more about how we can help you become a citizen of the United States of America.